hongrui16/deeplab/README.md

 ```
 no: do nothing
 infer: only do inference
-test: inference and calculate metrics such as miou and fwiou
+test: do inference and calculate metrics such as miou and fwiou
 ...
 ```